 You can see that it contains an expression box with built-in functions.
 Expand the Items_Info node to access the fields of the extracted data.

-Click on the Compile button to verify the expression.
-If it’s successful, then click OK.
+- Click on the Compile button to verify the expression.
+If it is successful, click OK.

 You can add multiple formula fields to your report model in the same way.